github-kbaker/DevSecOps/README.md

 Learn to create an automated workflow that automatically brings up Docker containers in the cloud with monitoring and auto-scaling.

-We use a revolutionary approach that gets you productive in the least amount of time doing the following:
+We use a revolutionary approach that enable you to legitimately claim this on your resume:

+   <strong>"Created an end-to-end CI/CD workflow triggered by changes in GitHub"</strong>

+Here's what:

 * Follow our manual procedures step-by-step to setup cloud accounts.
 * Configure and run automated scripts to set it all up.